ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 Could I really do whatever I was passionate about and be productive?

-I tried it out.
+I was excited to try it out.

-My energy level **exploded to 2-4x** of my usual miserable level.

-What I did with the energy:
-* Invested in marketing and found a freelance client that pays 2x.
+I binge-learned spreadsheets, then statistics.
+I binge-read a business book for 5 hours.
+I invested in marketing and found a freelance client that pays 2x.
+All because **I wanted** to.

-* Binge-learned spreadsheets.
-After that, I branched into learning statistics, because I lacked skills to chart my weight, steps and happiness data.
-* Worked on this blog post without feeling that I was punched in the gut.
-* Binged a business book for 5 hours in a day (wouldn't happen before).
+Guess what, my energy level *exploded to 2-4x* of my usual miserable level.

-It's possible to direct passion, so you end up **doing only what you're passionate about**.
-I exposed myself to productive things, so I became passionate about productive things.
+I ended up **doing only what I was passionate about**.
+The trick was to become passionate about enough productive things, to take care of that money problem everyone's talking about.

-I stopped escaping into YouTube, because my life became satisfying.

-I'm almost there:
+This quote has been a holy grail of mine since I discovered it:
 > It looks like work to them, but it feels like play to me.
 And that's how I know no one can compete with me on it.
 Because I'm just playing 16 hours a day.
 -- Naval Ravikant

----
+And now my life became close to being like that quote.

+I *stopped escaping* into YouTube (mostly), because I'm happy doing what I'm passionate about.

+## Feeling like trying to follow your passion?

-If you feel like trying out following your passion, watch these videos:
+If you feel like trying out following your passion, start here:
 * [You're Not Lazy: How to Live a Chaotically Organised Life](https://www.youtube.com/watch?v=A2sS00egAzg)
 * [You Don't Hate It: How to NOT Quit Everything You Start](https://www.youtube.com/watch?v=Q7t-NODaULg&t=913s)

-Caveat: following my passion was the final piece of the puzzle for me.
-The other pieces are [meditation](https://www.wakingup.com/), psychotherapy and [second brain](https://www.goodreads.com/book/show/59616977-building-a-second-brain).
+*Caveat*: following my passion was the final piece of the puzzle for me.
+The other pieces are [meditation](https://www.wakingup.com/), psychotherapy and having a [second brain](https://www.goodreads.com/book/show/59616977-building-a-second-brain).
-I'd still expect optimising for passion would give you more energy.
+Even without other pieces of the puzzle, I'd still expect optimising for passion to give you more energy.